-In this study, a drought-forecasting method based on largescale atmospheric predictors is proposed in order to improve the early warning of atmospheric drought events.
-The method is based on the monthly occurrence anomalies of weather
+In this study, a drought forecasting method based on large-scale atmospheric predictors is proposed in order to improve the early warning of atmospheric drought events.
+The method is based on the Monthly Occurrence Anomalies of Weather Regimes (MOAWRs) within a 30-day lead-time.
+The methodology used to select the predictors is based on a three step procedure.